 "It turns out I love stuff like this.
-Being outside, just getting stuck in.
-Who knew!"
+Being outside,

 Since participating in the SSF Chance:2: Be programme Spencer has gained 5 accreditations SCQF level 2-5, completed a first aid workshop, participated in outdoor education activities, team building, and a careers visit to a local building company.
 He has also re-engaged in school, reduced his risk-taking behaviour and is now focused on achieving his goal of joining the Armed Forces.
 He has worked closely with our staff and has committed himself to re-engaging in education and gaining additional qualifications this year to support this ambition.